heathbioi/heathbioi.github.io/rnaseq-course.md

 ---

 ## <span style="color:black;">Exercise 1
-- Open a shell on your PC
+- Open a shell on your PC.
+- Find out where you are.
+- Find where the unix-practical directory is.
+- Move into the unix-practical directory and list the contents.

 <details>